 Our Analysis and Hands-on Test Results

 The following chart shows the overall score for the Chicco Bravo (in blue) as it compares to the competition we tested in this review.

 The sections below include information on how the Bravo compared in each metric.

 Ease of Attaching Car Seat

 The Bravo earned a 6 of 10 for ease of car seat attachment.
 This score is slightly above average for the group, but not that impressive for a product that should work better with its native seat than other brand strollers with attached adapters.
 The Bravo is compatible with the Chicco Keyfit and the Chicco Keyfit 30 car seat.
 The Chicco Keyfit 30 is the only carrier we tested with the Bravo.
-The high for this metric is 10 earned by both Bugaboo strollers, and the low is 1 for the BOB Revolution Flex Combo that has a 2 step installation that includes restraint straps.
+The high for this metric is 10 earned by the Doona Combo that is a car seat permanently connected to a stroller.

 The Keyfit 30 can installs on the frame of the Bravo without the seat and canopy attached as shown on the Chicco Website, or it can be installed using the seat and canopy attached as described in the Bravo user manual.
 We tested it with the seat and canopy in place.
 However, this method is slightly more complicated because the canopy creates a barrier in the attachment process.